 What conjures up fall more than cuddling up with a plaid fall throw and a good book?
 A tray of cookies and cocoa or hot tea to enjoy as the weather cools down definitely adds to the enjoyment created by Roxanne at The HoneyComb Home.
 Love the woven basket with rustic charm.
 Don’t forget to light the candles!

 Erin at My Texas Home (Happy to have her as a fellow Texan.) knows how to style.
 This setting is grounded by the awesome console table surrounded and laden with white pumpkins.
 The beautiful leaf motif artwork flanked by the tall lamps really brings your eyes in.
 There is just a touch of green for contrast.
 Oh, and I want that chunky throw in the basket for cold evenings by the fire ~ when it finally gets cold!

-We all know that mantles are one of the best places to decorate in our homes.
-One of the best focal points ever.
+We all know that mantels are one of the best places to decorate in our homes.
+One of the best focal points ever for autumn decorating.

-Jamie at So Much better with Age has decorated her mantle with cloches and faux fall foliage.
+Do you love cloches?
+Jamie at So Much Better with Age has decorated her mantle with cloches and faux fall foliage.
 So simple, so classy.
 The wood bases, wood cake stand, and wood picture frame provide the warm, natural colors that fall needs.
-The hint of metallic copper in the scones give great balance to this mantle.
+The hint of metallic copper in the scones gives great balance to this mantle.

 I love this chippy bookcase and Emily at Le Cultivateur has used accessories that pair so nicely for fall: the rustic wood box, the fabric pumpkins with tree stems, and the vintage books.
 Love the collection of brass candlesticks.
-This is understatement at its best for fall.
+This is vintage styling at its best for fall.

 One Last Fall Vignette

-I hope you like these 15 fall decorating ideas for 2019.
+I hope you like these 15 autumn decorating ideas.
 Now the challenge is narrowing down my favorites.
 I would love to know which ones are your favorites.